aigrajo/AetherRE/README.md

    - Launch the Electron GUI
    - Set up the AI assistant

-   To analyze a binary file:
+   To analyze a binary file through the command line:
    ```sh
    run_aetherre.bat path\to\binary.exe
    ```